 Even with no large creature cruising its depths the loch itself is a monster!
 Loch Ness is the UK’s largest freshwater body — large enough to hold all the water from every lake, river and reservoir in England and Wales combined.

-In April of 2018 a team of scientists, led by Neil Gemmell of New Zealand, will visit the mysterious waters of Loch Ness.
-What starts out with a handful of scientists on a boat in Scotland will become a scientific operation that spans labs in the UK, USA, Europe, Australia and New Zealand.
-Test tubes of loch water will meet giant databases of DNA to unmask the identity of every species living in Loch Ness today.
+In 2018 a team of scientists, led by Neil Gemmell of New Zealand, visited the mysterious waters of Loch Ness.
+What began with a handful of scientists on a boat in Scotland has become a scientific operation that spans labs in the UK, USA, Europe, Australia and New Zealand.
+Test tubes of loch water meet giant databases of DNA to unmask the identity of every species living in Loch Ness today.

 Life is messy.
 Whenever a creature moves through an environment, it leaves behind small clues about itself.
 They leave behind tiny fragments of DNA from skin, scales, feathers, fur, faeces and urine.
 This DNA can be used to identify the creature.
 Samples of DNA found in glacier samples identified the presence of woolly mammoths hundreds and thousands of years ago.